tOOlmaRR/toolmarrs-collectables/InventoryImportTool/README.md

 # Geo Trading Cards - Import Utility

 ## Summary:
 A small PHP program that can be used to import existing inventory data into the database from "flat" text files.
-Currently only one format and layout is supported, based off of spreadsheets I've been building for years to track my inventory.
-The format and layout are very specific, and some updates may not be supported, but it will help with the process of importing existing inventory information into the database.
+Currently only one format and layout is supported, based on spreadsheets I've been building for years to track my inventory.
+The format and layout is very specific, and some updates may not be supported, but it will help with the process of importing existing inventory information into the database.

 ## Features:
 1. More than one file can be processed at a time.
-1. Processed files are moved into a separate folder, and (I think) any files that failed to process should be moved into a third folder.
+1. Processed files are moved into a separate folder.
 1. Card Set Details - Can detect and load in basic card set details including manufacturer, season, base set name, insert set name, size, etc.
 1. Cards - Detects and loads in basic data for cards including card number and description.
-Creates and links up data regarding it's value including low and high prices, and links up to a team and player position if provided.
+Creates and links up data regarding its value including low and high prices, and links up to a team and player position if provided.
 Will also parse out and link up a card to attributes if present in the RC column.
-If any of these do not exist (team, position, attributes), new values will be inserted, otherwise the card will be linked up the existing value.
+If any of these do not exist (team, position, attributes), new values will be inserted, otherwise the card will be linked up to the existing value.
 Cards are always linked to Hockey as the sport and NHL as the League.
 2. Single Cards - For each card found in the data file, a single card will also be created and associated to the card, including its provided ID, rarity, cost and sell price.
 Also, the grading class of the card will be linked up (and created if not present).
 3. Subsets - subsets will also be created or linked up as needed to both the card and the cardset.
 4. Statistics - last inventory check will be added to the card set.
 Last appraisal and source will be added to the card value associated to the card.